Foxfire: Confessions of a Girl Gang: Plot

 Encouraged by this first victory, Foxfire becomes increasingly bold in their activities.
 Although much of their early activities involve small-scale vandalism and shoplifting, they also brutally beat Maddy's uncle, Wimpy Wirtz, after he sexually assaults her and repeatedly cons her out of receiving his old typewriter.
 Yet Legs also insists that the gang take an interest in charity, anonymously donating money to needy people in their community.
 They also successfully protest a local pet shop to end the cruel treatment of the animals for sale there, in the process acquiring a "silvery-haired raccoon-faced husky" named Toby who becomes Foxfire's mascot.

 Foxfire begins to gain attention in school and around town.
-Several other girls ask to join the gang.
+Several other girls asked to join the gang.
 One day, Foxfire members are involved in a schoolyard fight with boys from another gang.
 The girls run from the school and wind up going for a joyride in a car they find left with the keys in the ignition.
 This leads to a police chase that ends in a crash for the Foxfire girls.
 None are seriously injured, but Legs is sent to Red Bank, a girls' correctional facility.
 The other Foxfire members involved in the incident are placed on probation.

 Legs spends more than a year at Red Bank.
 After her release, Legs manages to rent an old house outside town and dubs it the "Foxfire Homestead".
 Most of the gang members move into the house, but they have difficulty earning enough money to support themselves with their legitimate jobs.
 The gang eventually begins stealing and extorting money from older men.
 Eventually, Legs comes up with a plan for the "final solution" of their financial problems: the kidnapping for ransom of a wealthy local man.